drhayes/drhayes.io/src/now.md

 ## 🖥️ Programming

-These days most of the programming I'm doing is either related to this site or my game.
+When I wasn't looking the open-source game engine [Godot](https://godotengine.org/) got really cool!
+So I'm messing around with that in my spare time.

+An enthusiastic member of the [anti-JavaScript JavaScript club](https://anti-javascript-javascript.club/).

 ## 🎶 Music

-ON REPEAT: "Temple of Love (1992)" by Sisters of Mercy
+ON REPEAT: "Headlights" by Ashbury Heights.

-Lately.

-- On a Makeup and Vanity Set kick.

 Always.

 - [Carpenter Brut][carpenterbrut]
 - [Makeup and Vanity Set][mavs]
 - [ACTORS - It Will Come To You][actors]
-- [KANGA - Eternal Daughter and Kanga][kanga] (but, also, basically everything)
+- [KANGA - Under Glass][kanga] (but, also, basically everything)

 ## What's this again?